Wetlands are land areas where water is the primary factor controlling the environment and associated plant and animal life.

 GlobWetland II produced a number of wetland-related geo-information maps and indicators over 200 wetland sites and surrounding areas for different points in time.
 The geographical regions covered are the coastal catchment areas of the southern and eastern part of the Mediterranean basin, extending from Morocco to Syria.

-The next GlobWetland project – GlobWetland Africa – will be launched in 2014 in collaboration with ESA’s TIGER initiative, which trains African water authorities and researchers in exploiting satellite data and Earth observation technology for sustainable water resource management.
+The next GlobWetland project – GlobWetland Africa – in run in collaboration with ESA’s TIGER initiative, which trains African water authorities and researchers in exploiting satellite data and Earth observation technology for sustainable water resource management.